Ujjawalanand851/resume-screening/README.md

 Resume Screening

 This repository contains a machine learning project that automates the resume screening process using Python.
-The objective is to develop an efficient and accurate model capable of evaluating resumes based on predefined criteria.
+The goal is to build an efficient and accurate model capable of evaluating resumes based on predefined criteria.

 <img src="Cover.png" alt="resume cover">
 Table of Contents